Looking for cover with GU Health? Compare the Grand United Corporate Health difference

 Grand United Corporate Health, or GU Health for short, is Australia’s only specialist corporate health insurer.
 With a focus on providing innovative and affordable health insurance solutions to corporates, GU Health can offer tailored cover and is part of the Australian Unity Group.

 As GU Health is a corporate insurance specialist, its policies are offered by a range of companies across Australia.
-Its employer-funded health plans are designed to offer superior benefits and can be tailored to the needs of different corporate entities.
+Its health plans are designed to offer superior benefits and can be tailored to the needs of different corporate entities.
+Employees are also able to self or partially fund their GU Health plan.

 The insurer boasts some of the most attractive returns in the industry, with an average return of 73.6% on extras services compared to the industry average of 48.1%.
-It also offers a high level of comprehensive hospital cover when you are admitted to hospital, and unlike retail health funds it focuses solely on employer-funded health insurance solutions.
+It also offers a high level of comprehensive hospital cover when you are admitted to hospital.

 Cover is available through your employer or, if you’re an individual searching for the right private health insurance, you can contact GU Health on 1800 249 966 from 8:30am and 5pm Monday to Friday (EST) for more information.